deis/deis/docs/customizing_deis/cli-plugins.rst

     $ deis accounts:list --debug
     $ deis-accounts list --debug

-But flags preceeding the command will not:
+But flags preceding the command will not:

 .. code-block:: console